Budget | Definition, Explanation, and Classification With Examples

-This budget expresses in detail the anticipated expenditure to be incurred on fixed assets during the budget period e.g., plant and machinery, land, buildings, patents, etc. Capital Expenditure Budget is normally a long-term budget providing for the acquisition of the assets necessitated by the replacement of existing assets, additions to the existing assets, or by the installation of an improved type of machinery to take the advantage of new production techniques.
+This budget details the anticipated expenditure on fixed assets during the budget period, e.g., plant and machinery, land, buildings, and patents.
+This long-term budget provides for the acquisition of assets replacing existing assets, additions to the existing assets, or installing improved machinery to take the advantage of new production techniques.

 (10) Research and Development Cost Budget

-This budget is a planned outlay on research and development activities of an undertaking and expresses in terms of money, the permissible limits within which the research and development activities are to be pursued and the directions for the same.
+A planned outlay on research and development activities.
+This budget expresses the permissible limits of research and development activities and the directions for the same.

 (11) Cash Budget

-- It reveals any expected shortage of cash so as to enable the management to arrange for cash in time by means of bank overdraft or loan etc.
+- Reveals any expected shortage of cash to enable arrangement of money in time through bank overdrafts or loans

-- It reveals any expected surplus of cash available for investment outside the business.
+- Reveals any expected surplus of cash available for investment outside the business

 This budget is prepared after all the functional budgets have been drawn up.

-(ii) Fruits are always bought of cash to avail a cash discount of 5%.
+(ii) Fruits are always bought with cash to avail of a cash discount of 5%.
 The purchase budget for the second quarter (April to June) was 15,000 baskets per month at $1 per basket.